unioslo/cerebrum/scripts/easyconf/README.rst

 Installation instructions
 =========================

-Put cerebrumrc.sh in ~/.cerebrumrc
+* Put cerebrumrc in your home folder as ~/.cerebrumrc.

-Put bofhd.sh and bofh.sh somewhere in the path
+* Put bofhd.sh and bofh.sh somewhere in the path.

-Edit ~/.cerebrumrc and set your preferred configuration values.
+* Edit ~/.cerebrumrc and set your preferred configuration values.

 You can now start bofh and bofhd, without relating to cerepath.py, unless you want to.